The Perennial Green Manures Project

 Plant species which could be used in the trials include nitrogen fixing trees and shrubs such as alder, broom and laburnum, and perennials including alfalfa, lupins and vetches.
 Other plants which scavenge the ground for nutrients such as comfrey and willow can also be included, as inter-cropping these with nitrogen fixers maximises efficiency.

-The project begins in summer 2022.
+The project began in summer 2022.
 Ecodyfi will identify farmers and growers who want to use perennial green manures to fertilise their own crops, and design bespoke trials with them.
-The trials will begin in spring 2023 and the results obtained - including comparative crop yields and testimony of farmer’s experiences - will be made available to other growers.
+The trials will began in spring 2023 and the results obtained - including comparative crop yields and testimony of farmer’s experiences - will be made available to other growers.
 In winter 2023/4 the participating farms will be funded to plant their own perennial green manures for future use.
 These will be designed and sited for maximum co-benefits to the farm, for example to act as shelter for crops, nectar sources for pollinators, and habitats for birds and insects which control crop pests.

 Publicity and Resources...